cldf-datasets/barlowhandandfive/cldf/README.md

 ## <a name="table-languagescsv"></a>Table [languages.csv](./languages.csv)

 This table lists each language-level languoid in Glottolog 5.0 classified as Austronesian.
+Languages are roughly sorted by genealogy and then geography, more or less reflecting the spread of Austronesian languages from Taiwan to Polynesia.
+This sorting is reflected by the numbers given in the “Number” column.

 property | value
  --- | ---